No items found.

 The best results are often achieved with a combined approach:

-• Stress management as a significant contributing factor
+• Stress management if it's a significant contributing factor

-Our physical therapists are trained in specialized techniques for evaluating and treating headaches, including thorough cervical assessment and comprehensive neck-head-jaw management.
-We take a personalized approach based on a complete evaluation of your condition.
+Our physiotherapists are trained in specialized techniques for assessing and treating headaches, including thorough neck evaluations and comprehensive care for the neck, head, and jaw.
+We take a personalized approach based on a complete assessment of your condition.

 We don't just treat your headaches.
-We evaluate all the factors that contribute to your problem: posture, work habits, stress, neck, shoulders, and jaw.
+We assess all the factors that contribute to your problem, such as posture, work habits, stress, and issues with your neck, shoulders, and jaw.
 This comprehensive approach leads to more lasting results.

 At Physioactif, we believe that understanding your condition is the first step toward recovery.
-We take the time to explain where your headaches come from and what we can do together to reduce them.
+We take the time to explain the source of your headaches and what we can do together to reduce them.

-• A comprehensive assessment that identifies the source of your headaches
+• A complete assessment that identifies the source of your headaches

 • A clear treatment plan with measurable goals